 - Laidback vibe

 Which one is the safer choice?

-Chimineas have the advantage when it comes to overall safety because of the containment of the flames and the smoke within the structure only as opposed to fire pits where the flames are exposed and the smoke and sparks just flow in random directions.
+Chimineas have the advantage of overall safety because of the containment of the flames and the smoke within the structure only as opposed to fire pits where the flames are exposed, and the smoke and sparks flow in random directions.
 It is easier to control the fire inside a chiminea.

-Because the smoke goes in one upward direction only, it lessens the probability of being inhaled by the people around the fire.
+Because the smoke only goes in one upward direction, it lessens the probability of being inhaled by the people around the fire.
 That means less risk of acquiring respiratory problems.

-However, the fact remains that chimineas get hot and that makes them a hazard when a person touches or gets in contact with it.
-Freestanding chimineas are also a danger especially when there are kids running around.
+However, the fact remains that chimineas get hot, making them a hazard when a person touches or gets in contact with it.
+Freestanding chimineas are also a danger, especially when kids are running around.
 They might run into one and cause it to crash.

 Which has better heat production?